 Professor Nollent added: “We recognise Hong Kong’s position as an international legal and dispute resolution service hub, and it is therefore a significant market for The University of Law.
 Through a multi-million pound investment, we are ultimately looking to establish a long-term presence and operations in the region that will provide the same excellence in teaching and professional services to companies.”

-For more information on The University of Law, please visit our website.
+For more information on The University of Law, click here.

 *The University of Law is currently seeking registration under the Non-local Higher and Professional Education (Regulation) Ordinance, Cap.
 493 for its courses.